eterey/pyvalid/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A decorator for validating the return value of a given function.
-You can pass the set of accepted types and values as a decorator's input parameters.
+You can pass the set of accepted types and values or validation function as a decorator's input parameters.
 Validation process can raise `pyvalid.InvalidReturnType` when the return value is not in the collection of supported values and types.